BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_4_Understanding_the_Descriptor.md

 HD wallets offered a big step forward for managing this sort of interoperability, because they allowed you to load a single seed (or master extended private key) into a new wallet rather than having to move over a whole bag of keys.
 A few formats have been introduced to make it easy to move HD wallets, starting with seed phrases and the `xpub` and `xprv` formats.
 But they quickly proved inadequate.
 Seed phrases only defined the seed, not what it was used for.
 The `xprv` (and `xpub`) improved on that by defining the root of an HD tree, but they were very specific to a certain type of address.
 When a new address type was created, a new format was needed, resulting in the `yprv` and `ypub` formats.
 Then a third address type resulted in the creation of `zprv` and `zpub`.
 The system was quickly growing unmanageable.
 A new format was needed that described not just the extended keys, but also which address types they would be used to create.
 Because if you didn't have that, a new wallet would have to test a master extended public key against _every possible type of address_ and that was going to be very inefficient and time-consuming and still introduced the likelihood of losing funds.

-> :book: **What is a seed phase?** A collection of mnemonic words can define a seed.
+> 📖 **What is a seed phase?** A collection of mnemonic words can define a seed.
 That seed is then used to generate an extended private key.
 Seed phrases are not currently used by Bitcoin Core, but they are in wide use in the larger Bitcoin ecosystem.

-> :book: ***What is xprv?*** Xprv stands for extended private key.
+> 📖 ***What is xprv?*** Xprv stands for extended private key.
 This is the combination of a private key and a chain code.
 It's a private key that a whole sequence of children private keys can be derived from.

-> :book: ***What is xpub?*** Xpub stands for extended public key.
+> 📖 ***What is xpub?*** Xpub stands for extended public key.
 This is the combination of a public key and a chain code.
 It's a public key that a whole sequence of children public keys can be derived from.

 Enter, at last, the descriptor wallet.
 A descriptor wallet collects together "output descriptors" (sometimes called "wallet descriptors") which each either define one address or for a special "ranged descriptor" a whole array of addresses, each at a separate index.
 They do so through the specification of a format that includes: a function (which defines how to unlock the Bitcoin at the address), a derivation path (which defines the purpose of an address, which mostly links it to a specific standard), either the master extended public key or the master extended private key, and a checksum to make sure that nothing has been corrupted.

-> :book: ***What is a Derivation Path?*** When you have hierarchical keys, you need to be able to define individual keys as descendents of the master key.
+> 📖 ***What is a Derivation Path?*** When you have hierarchical keys, you need to be able to define individual keys as descendents of the master key.
 For example `[0]` is the 0th key of the master key, `[0/1]` is the first son of the 0th key, `[0/1/1]` is the first grandson of the first son of the 0th key.
 Some keys also contain a `'` or `h` after the number, to show they're hardened, which protects them from a specific attack that could otherwise be used to derive a private key from a public key.
 You don't need to worry about the specifics, other than the fact that a derivation path like `[0/1/1/0/0]` describes a path down through a hierarchical tree and that descriptor wallets run specific calculations to deterministically determine the right address for a specific position in a tree.
 A derivation path defines a key, which means that a key represents a derivation path.
 They're equivalent.

 The derivation path allows you to calculate the right key from the master extended key, but it's the introduction of functions into descriptors that makes them particularly powerful, because they allows descriptors to serve a number of different types of past, present, and future addresses (which we'll meet in [§3.5](03_5_Understanding_the_Address.md)).